hzguendi/OpenPodcaster/README.md

 - Verify FFmpeg is installed correctly
 - Check file permissions
 - Ensure output directories are writable

+### API Timeout Issues
+- If experiencing timeout errors with Ollama or other providers, adjust the timeout values in the `api_timeouts` section of `conf.yml`
+- For large models or complex requests, consider increasing timeouts significantly

 ### Memory Issues
 - Reduce character limits in `conf.yml`